rp8081/Session-5/README.md

 #### After making above changes and running the new architecture for 40 epochs, validation accuracy reaches to 99.59%  (in 40th epoch).

-#### Finally the image gallery for 25 misclassified image is cread.

-Each image is named as 'index-actual-predicted'.
+#### Finally the image gallery for 25 misclassified image is created.Each image is named as 'index-actual-predicted'.

 #### Final Observation - For most the images, the labelling seems to be incorrect(manual checking).